The Foundation For Christian Adoptions

 The children will have a stable environment where they will be able to participate in extracurricular activities,

-The parents will be blessed with a home and family.
+The parents will be blessed with a loving family.

 The community will have a new Christian family.